soulwing/pinject/README.md

 Supported Types
 ---------------

-The extension has built-in support for injection of all of the following
+The extension has built-in support for injecting any of the following types:

-types:
+* `String`, all Java primitives types (e.g. `int`), and associated wrapper types

-* `String` and all Java primitives types (e.g. `int`) and associated wrapper types
+* All enumeration types
 * `java.net.URL`; includes support for the `classpath:` pseudo-scheme inspired by the Spring Framework
 * `java.net.URI`